 To get started, just say the following to Siri:

-Note: Siri doesn’t usually understand the correct pronunciation of IFTTT (“gift” without the g), so works best to spell it out.
+Note: Siri doesn’t usually understand the correct pronunciation of IFTTT (“gift” without the g), so it's best to spell it out.

-Note widget is a service on IFTTT that’s powered by the IFTTT app on iOS (and Android).
+Note widget is a service on IFTTT that’s powered by the IFTTT app.
 You can connect its one trigger to any action on IFTTT to create a two-step experience for running that action:

 Typically, Note widget Applets will have the input text sent to the action.
 For example, the "Quickly email yourself a note" Applet sends the input text to the body of an email.

 How do I use Note widget with Siri?